 As we balance the needs of patients and their families with safety concerns for everyone in our facilities, we will continue to adjust our policies as the circumstances surrounding COVID-19 change.
 The past few weeks have seen a significant decrease in COVID-19 positive cases across Kennebec County with the state experiencing a similar increase in this same time period.
 Because of this, we have decided to relax our Visitation Guidelines for several departments effective Wednesday, June 22, 2022.
 Please review each area below for specific visitation restrictions.

-All visitors are required to be screened for COVID-19 symptoms upon entry and must wear a hospital-grade mask provided by this facility for the duration of their time in the hospital, must remain masked maintain six-feet social distancing and stay in the patient’s room during the visit.
+Please note: All visitors are required to be screened for COVID-19 symptoms upon entry, meet the screening requirements and must wear a hospital-grade mask provided by this facility for the duration of their time in the hospital.
 If a patient is accepting a visitor, the patient must also wear a mask for the duration of the visit.
 While visitation is only permitted at a specific time and in limited numbers, there are exceptions below.
 There are no age restrictions or COVID vaccination status requirement for visitors.

 Acute Care Unit

-One visitor may accompany the patient for their procedure and stay in the patient’s pre-op room until discharge.
-The visitor must remain in the patient room.
+One (1) visitor may accompany the patient for their procedure and stay in the patient’s pre-op room until discharge.
+The visitor must remain in the patient’s room while here.

 We understand that family support is an important part of a patient’s well-being.
-We are doing all we can to best protect our patients, staff, and our community.
+We are doing all we can to best protect those in our care as well as all in our community.
 Thank you for understanding.